BurlingtonCodeAcademy/webdev-prework/inspecting_a_webpage_in_the_browser.md

 ![highlighted h1](https://res.cloudinary.com/btvca/image/upload/v1602172629/inspect3_yuciae.png)

-Now, right click (or <kbd>Ctrl + Click</kbd>) that element and select *edit as HTML*.
+Now, right click (or`Ctrl + Click`) that element and select *edit as HTML*.
 This will expose that element as raw HTML so that you can make changes to it.
 Make changes to it so that the *content* now reads: "My First DOM Manipulation", like so:

 ```html
 <h1>My First DOM Manipulation</h1>